phonegap/phonegap-plugin-image-capture/README.md

----
-title: Image Capture
-description: Takes picture from the device camera with the specified settings
----
 <!---
 # license: Licensed to the Apache Software Foundation (ASF) under one
 #         or more contributor license agreements.
 See the NOTICE file